Holly Mckay

 Who is Lightyear?

 Lightyear launched in the UK in 2021, founded by ex-Wise (formerly TransferWise) early employees Martin Sokk & Mihkel Aamer.
-The company expanded to 21 other European countries in 2022.
+The company is now present in 25 countries.
 Lightyear's mission is to create successful investors by building a platform for people and businesses to grow their wealth over the long term.

 Who is Lightyear good for?